nasa/cumulus/docs/deployment/README.md

     CMR_PASSWORD=cmrpassword
     EARTHDATA_CLIENT_ID=clientid
     EARTHDATA_CLIENT_PASSWORD=clientpassword
+    TOKEN_SECRET=tokensecret

+The `TOKEN_SECRET` is a string value used for token refreshes when using the Cumulus dashboard.
+This can be any string, preferably a 256 character random string for security purposes.

 Note that the `.env.sample` file may be hidden, so if you do not see it, show hidden files.